Fundamental rights: United States

 Later Supreme Court justices found a way around these limitations without overturning the Slaughterhouse precedent: they created a concept called Selective Incorporation.
-Under this legal theory, the court used the remaining 14th Amendment protections for equal protection and due process to "incorporate" individual elements of the Bill of Rights against the states.
+Under this legal theory, the court used the remaining Fourteenth Amendment protections for equal protection and due process to "incorporate" individual elements of the Bill of Rights against the states.
 "The test usually articulated for determining fundamentality under the Due Process Clause is that the putative right must be 'implicit in the concept of ordered liberty', or 'deeply rooted in this Nation's history and tradition.'"
 Compare page 267 Lutz v.
 City of York, Pa., 899 F. 2d 255 - United States Court of Appeals, 3rd Circuit, 1990.

 This set in motion a continuous process under which each individual right under the Bill of Rights was incorporated, one by one.
 That process has extended more than a century, with the free speech clause of the First Amendment first incorporated in 1925 in Gitlow v New York.
 The most recent amendment completely incorporated as fundamental was the Second Amendment right to keep and bear arms for personal self-defense, in McDonald v Chicago, handed down in 2010 and the Eighth Amendment's restrictions on excessive fines in Timbs v.
 Indiana in 2019.

 Not all clauses of all amendments have been incorporated.
 For example, states are not required to obey the Fifth Amendment's requirement of indictment by grand jury.
 Many states choose to use preliminary hearings instead of grand juries.
-It is possible that future cases may incorporate additional clauses of the Bill of Rights against the states.
+Future cases may incorporate additional clauses of the Bill of Rights against the states.

 The Bill of Rights lists specifically enumerated rights.
 The Supreme Court has extended fundamental rights by recognizing several fundamental rights not specifically enumerated in the Constitution, including but not limited to: